markomitranic/liderke/app/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Changelog ==
+= 1.18.6 =
+* Improvement: Support for environments that do not provide mb_convert_encoding().

+= 1.18.5 =
+* Fix: Fix PHP notice by setting default value to wp_mail_error property in case third-party mailers fail and don't call the wp_mail_error action.

+= 1.18.4 =
+* Fix: Correctly handle DOMDOcument calls on PHP older than 5.3.6.

+= 1.18.3 =
+* Fix: Added back the filters to stop default notifications in some cases where removing the core notification action wasn't working.

+= 1.18.2 =
+* Fix: Future Publish was not working.
+* Fix: Better handling of blocking bbPress core notifications if Overrides is on, to make sure we don't send out multiple messages (ours plus the default one).
+* Cleanup: Commented out some notifications code that are no longer relevant.

+= 1.18.1 =
+* Updated Tested up to
+* Added improved admin notice code and bbpnns-rbe April/2018 promo.

+= 1.18 =
+* Added support for topic-content and topic-excerpt tags in replies.
+* Added check and warning of needed bridge plugins to play nicely with supported membership/permission plugins.

+= 1.17 =
+* Fix: notify_on_save was not handling future dated publishing at all.

+= 1.16.2 =
+* Fix DOMDocument to work with non-UTF8 characters.
+Thanks to @yinbit for the testing environment.

+= 1.16.1 =
+* Don't assume UTF-8 loading the text in DOMDocument to process image CIDs and convert links.

+= 1.16 =
+* Add support for embedded images in notifications.
+* Capture case when topic_id does not get passed to notify_new_reply()

+= 1.15.11 =
+* Adjust parameters for send_notification().

 = 1.15.10 =
 * Add post type, topic/reply id and forum id to send_notification() so they can be used in bbpnns_filter_email_body_for_user and bbpnns_filter_email_subject_for_user filters.